blynch11/milestone2-yearbookmta/README.md

 - w3schools for being such a great resource!
 - Youtube for refreshing my memory and helping me add my gallery.
+- My mentor for all of his help and guidance.